Our Contribution

 Lunar Vertex combines the expertise of several leading space institutions and commercial companies.
 APL is providing a magnetometer instrument for the lander, which Intuitive Machines is building.
 The lander will also carry a plasma spectrometer from Southwest Research Institute and a set of cameras provided by Redwire Aerospace.
 Lunar Outpost is building the Lunar Vertex rover, which will carry an APL magnetometer and multispectral microscope from Canadensys Aerospace.

-APL is responsible for Lunar Vertex project management, systems engineering, safety and mission assurance, science operations and the payload.
+APL is responsible for Lunar Vertex project management, systems engineering, safety and mission assurance, science operations, and the payload.
 APL will integrate the microscope and magnetometer into the rover, and conduct thermal vacuum testing of the integrated rover.

 Approximately five months after the selection of Lunar Vertex, NASA’s CLPS program awarded a contract for the lander to Intuitive Machines.